Chucky (TV series)

-Chucky is an American horror television series created by Don Mancini and based on the Child's Play film franchise.
-It serves as a sequel to Cult of Chucky, the seventh film in the franchise, and stars Brad Dourif reprising his role as the voice of the titular character, alongside Zackary Arthur, Alyvia Alyn Lind, Teo Briones, and Björgvin Arnarson.
+Chucky is an American horror comedy television series created by Don Mancini and is the eighth mainline installment of the Child's Play franchise.
+It serves as a sequel to Cult of Chucky, the seventh film in the franchise, and stars Brad Dourif reprising his role as the voice of the title character, alongside Zackary Arthur, Björgvin Arnarson, Alyvia Alyn Lind, Teo Briones, and Devon Sawa.
 The cast also includes Fiona Dourif, Alex Vincent, Christine Elise, Jennifer Tilly, and Billy Boyd reprising their roles from previous films.

-Developed for Syfy and USA Network, the series follows Chucky as he commits a series of mysterious murders in a quiet city in the United States.
-Series creator Mancini and producer David Kirschner both serve as executive producers for the series, alongside Nick Antosca, Harley Peyton and Alex Hedlund.
+Developed for Syfy and USA Network, the series follows Chucky as he commits a series of mysterious murders in Hackensack, New Jersey.
+Series creator Mancini and producer David Kirschner both serve as executive producers for the series, alongside Nick Antosca, Alex Hedlund and Jeff Renfroe.
 The series premiered simultaneously on Syfy and the USA Network on October 12, 2021.
 It has received generally positive reviews from critics.
-In November 2021, the series was renewed for a second season which premiered on October 5, 2022.
-In January 2023, the series was renewed for a third season, which is tentatively set to debut in 2023.
+In November 2021, the series was renewed for a second season, which premiered on October 5, 2022.
+In January 2023, the series was renewed for a third season, which premiered on October 4, 2023, and was aired in two parts, with the second half premiering on April 10, 2024.
+In September 2024, Chucky was canceled after three seasons.

 Plot

-The beginning of the series is set three weeks after the events of Cult of Chucky.
 In the city of Hackensack, New Jersey, 14-year-old Jake Wheeler buys a Good Guy doll at a yard sale to use it in his contemporary art project during the Halloween season.
 He later discovers that the doll is possessed by the soul of serial killer Charles Lee Ray, known as Chucky.
 Jake soon becomes a suspect in a series of strange events involving the doll, who unleashes a wave of shocking murders around the town.
 Some of the boy's classmates will also see themselves linked to these events.
 In addition, a series of flashbacks explore Charles's past as a seemingly normal kid who somehow became one of Hackensack's most notorious killers.

-Starring mostly teenagers and advertised as a "coming of rage" story, the series tackles themes of sexuality, bullying, domestic life and murder.
+Starring mostly teenagers and advertised as a "coming of rage" story, the series tackles themes of sexuality, bullying, domestic life, and murder.
 The main character, Jake Wheeler, finds himself prompted to homicidal acts by the doll while also struggling with his crush on classmate Devon and other issues that arise from being gay in unaccepting environments.